-The required sample sizes are shown in the table below (according to Thrive Housing Statistical Data Return 2023 and the latest population data provided by Thrive Housing in April 2023):
+The required sample sizes ae shown in the table below (according to Thrives Statistical Data Return 2024 and the latest population data provided by Thrive in February 2025):

-Tenure type Population Confidence interval required Number of interviews required per annum for submission Number of interviews completed Low-Cost Rental Accommodation (LCRA) 4519 +/- 4% 530 1244 Low-Cost Home Ownership (LCHO) 556 If less than 1,000 LCHO: N/A - best effort basis NA 221 Total 5075 530 1457
+Tenure type Population Confidence interval required Number of interviews required per annum for submission Number of interviews completed Low-Cost Rental Accommodation (LCRA) 4530 +/- 4% 530 1303 Low-Cost Home Ownership (LCHO) 672 N/A - best effort basis 244 144 Total 5202 774 1447

-Thrive Homes is required to complete a minimum of 530 surveys per annum among LCRA customers to meet a +/-4% confidence interval.
+Thrive is required to complete a minimum of 530 surveys per annum among LCRA customers to meet a +/-4% confidence interval.

-As Thrive Homes has less than 1,000 LCHO stock, it is not compulsory to conduct this survey and report the findings to the regulator for LCHO customers.
+As Thrive has less than 1,000 LCHO stock, it is not compulsory to conduct this survey and report the findings to the regulator for LCHO customers.
 However, the Regulator recommends that LCHO and other customers are still offered an opportunity to provide their feedback.
-Therefore, Thrive Housing have included LCHO customers within this research.
+Therefore, Thrive have included LCHO customers within this research.

-As a result, IFF recommended surveying up to 175 LCHO customers per annum, working on an estimated 30% response rate.
-Thrive Housing does not need to report these survey findings to the Regulator, but they should still make the results publicly available to their customers.
+As a result, IFF recommended surveying up to 244 LCHO customers per annum, working on an estimated 30% response rate.
+Thrive does not need to report these survey findings to the Regulator, but they should still make the results publicly available to their customers.